-Substance use disorders (SUDs) are chronic medical illnesses that can be devastating for families and communities, and create high demands on health care, criminal justice, and social services.
+Substance use disorders (SUD) are chronic medical illnesses that can be devastating for families and communities, and create high demands on health care, criminal justice, and social services.
 In community health assessments carried out by local health departments across the state, SUDs are the most frequently listed high-priority health issue.
 In a 2017 report, we found that Montana’s health care system is severely under capacity for coping with these illnesses: only six percent of Montanans with a SUD currently receive treatment and the state has one of the nation’s lowest rates of medication-assisted treatment for opioid use disorders.

 In partnership with state, tribal, and local agencies and communities, we announced a major, multi-year commitment to address this problem.
 The Substance Use Disorder Prevention and Treatment Initiative will make investments in the five Opportunities for Action which were endorsed by state leadership at the Montana Substance Use Disorder Summit held on Nov 7, 2017.

-Our investments for this initiative will center on activating the primary care system to care for SUDs, and increasing the use of evidence-based prevention programs.
+Our investments for this initiative will center on activating the primary care system to care for SUD, and increasing the use of evidence-based prevention programs.
 We emphasize projects that will build SUD screening and treatment into practices that are working to integrate primary care and behavioral health services, as well as those that will improve SUD outcomes through partnerships between criminal justice, corrections, and health care.
 Under this initiative, grant funding is available for specific projects and decisions will be based on our general selection criteria.
 Specific projects that will be considered for funding under this initiative include:

 - Adding outpatient SUD services to non-profit primary care practices, hospital-based practices, and federally qualified health centers through partnerships or expansion of scope.